jlperona-teaching/ecs154a-ssii18/lab3/lab3.rst

 The control unit contains the logic to set the ALU to perform the correct operation.
 You can pass along the opcode straight to the ALU.

+This is the part where you're going to want to generate the *Write Enable* circuit.
+You have the opcode, which you can use to figure out when the enable should be 0 or 1.

-The control wires part is up to you.
+The other control wires are up to you.
 You'll probably want to design logic so that MUX B selects the immediate value when you have an instruction that uses the immediate value.
 Additionally, you'll probably want to pass a value along to the ALU when you're doing a SUB operation, instead of an ADD.
 This way, you'll know when you need to invert the B operand and set C0 to 1, like a subtractor does.